Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Discharging

-Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$, and let $M$ be a subgraph of $G$.
+Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$, and let $M$ be a subgraph of $G$ with no isolated vertices.
 We define the {\em initial charge} of the triple $(G,\Sigma,{\cal R})$ as follows.
-The faces bounded by facial rings get charge $0$.
-Every internal face $f$ gets charge $|f|-4$.
-A vertex of degree two belonging to a facial ring gets charge $-1/3$, a vertex of degree $d$ forming a vertex ring gets charge $d$, any other vertex of $\cal R$ of degree $d$ gets charge $d-3$, and all internal vertices get charge $d-4$.
-Finally, we increase the charge of each face incident with an edge of $M$ by $5/3$.
+Every face $f$ gets charge $|f|-4$.
+A ring vertex of degree two gets charge $-1$ if it belongs to $M$ and $-1/3$ otherwise, a ring vertex of degree $d\ge 3$ gets charge $d-3$, and all internal vertices of degree $d$ get charge $d-4$.
+Finally, we increase the charge of each face incident with an edge of $M$ by $5/3$ and each ring vertex of degree two belonging to $M$ by $2/3$.

-\begin{lemma} \mylabel{lem:initcharge} Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$, let $g$ be the Euler genus of $\Sigma$, let $n_2$ be the number of vertices of degree two in facial rings, and let $M$ be a subgraph of $G$.
-Then the sum of initial charges of all vertices and faces of $G$ is at most $4g+4|{\cal R}|+2n_2/3+10|E(M)|/3-8$. \end{lemma}
+\begin{lemma} \mylabel{lem:initcharge} Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$, let $g$ be the Euler genus of $\Sigma$, let $M$ be a subgraph of $G$ with no isolated vertices, and let $n_2$ be the number of ring vertices of degree two that do not belong to $M$.
+Then the sum of initial charges of all vertices and faces of $G$ is at most $4g+4|{\cal R}|+2n_2/3+10|E(M)|/3-8$. \end{lemma} \begin{proof} By Euler's formula, $|E(G)|\le |V(G)|+|F(G)|+|{\cal R}|+g-2$.
+Let $n_r$ denote the number of ring vertices.
+Note that in the last step of the definition of the initial charge, we increased the sum of charges by at most $10|E(M)|/3$, since if $v$ is a ring vertex of degree two belonging to $M$, then an edge of $M$ incident with $v$ is also incident with only one face of $G$.
+The sum of the initial charges of all vertices and faces is at most